gideonthomasd/openbox/README.md

 # openbox

-Put all this inside openbox in home dir.
+Put all this INSIDE OPENBOX in home dir.

 Download iconsall.tar from my googgle drive, and theme.tar from here.